Time to Suck: Track list

 "Aimless Lady" was released as a single in 1971, with "The Whip" on the B side.
-On the original, Megaphone and Shadoks vinyl editions of Time to Suck, "Sin's a Good Man's Brother" begins side B. "I'll Be Creeping" begins Side B of the Manik release.
+On the original, Megaphone, Shadoks and Sun King vinyl editions of Time to Suck, "Sin's a Good Man's Brother" begins side B. "I'll Be Creeping" begins Side B of the Manik release.

 Versions

 The album was initially only released in South Africa.
 In the 1980s, French label Megaphone Records released a bootleg LP version of Time to Suck, featuring inverted colours on the cover art.
-The first official CD release came in 2001 on Fresh Music with the bonus track "War Pigs".
+The first official CD release came in 2001 in the band's home country on Fresh Music with the bonus track "War Pigs" (an unofficial CD release had been known to circulate since the late 1990s).
 In 2002, a German bootleg label called Progressive Line released its own CD version of Time to Suck.
 German label Shadoks reissued it in 2009 on CD and vinyl, the first vinyl issue of the album since 1970.
 The vinyl editions came with a 33 1/3 rpm 7" containing the track "War Pigs".
 In 2019, Time to Suck was reissued on LP by Greek label Manik Records, incorporating "War Pigs" into the tracklisting.
+Sun King, a European label specialising in reissues of obscure 1970s music, reissued the album on 1 April 2024, with "War Pigs" incorporated into the tracklisting as well.